 By all means, take your family to a game.
 But take extra care not to wear a rival team’s shirt in the wrong area.
 Sport in Europe is a little less family-oriented than in the US, as passions bubble over and rude chants fly back and forth between the fans.
 This can be a little intimidating for youngsters, particularly when their mother or father is the biggest hooligan of them all.
-So, do try not to get carried away at the soccer, particularly at the fierce rival games of Barcelona vs Real Madrid, Benfica vs Sporting Lisbon and London's Tottenham vs Arsenal.
+So, do try not to get carried away at the football (soccer), particularly at rival games such as Barcelona vs Real Madrid, Benfica vs Sporting Lisbon and London's Tottenham vs Arsenal.
 Meanwhile, you could head down to a game of handball in France or Germany, or even try the hurling in Ireland.

 Of course, it depends on the country, but many European nations pretty much close down on Sundays.
 The advantage is that everything is a lot quieter and less busy.
 It’s a time to contemplate life, unwind and be with your family.
 You could embrace the art of slow travel in Paris.
 Or explore the best parks and gardens in Madrid.
 Use this time to get away from the hassle of shops and malls, and head into the countryside, where you can enjoy the leafy settings in the suburbs of London or Berlin.
 The rest of the week, the big cities across Europe are shopping havens.
 Unlike in many parts of the US, the cost of tax is usually included on the tag, so you pay the price you see.